JacksonWuxs/DaPy/README.md

 ========================================================
 We have tested the performance of Datapy in loading file.
 It was an amazing result that Datapy has the fastes speed and using less memory.
 Despite this, because Datapy is not yet able to support matrix operations, it has a long way to go to achieve Numpy's achievements in scientific computing.
-Here is the result of "Test of Loading .csv".
-The testing code has been upload already.
+The testing code has been uploaded already.

        		Datapy	Pandas    Numpy   File Info
 	 Loading Time  17.77s | 4.55s  | 62.23s |    N/A